Silas was a Jewish Christian, living in Jerusalem, who was considered a prophet.

 The notation found at the end of 1Corinthians credits Timothy with helping to copy the epistle down on parchment.
 Timothy is also credited, in the endnotes of the book of Hebrews, with delivering this epistle to its destination.

 Timothy, unlike many others, stayed faithful to Paul until the very end of his life.
 The book of 2Timothy, the last letter the apostle wrote, shows the faith and love he had for his friend and fellow laborer.
-Read our article dedicated to Timothy for more details about his fascinating life!

 His first recorded appearance connecting him with the apostle occurs when he accompanies him and Barnabas to the Jerusalem Conference (Galatians 2:1).